 Issue Reason No consideration for impacts on statutorily This is addressed elsewhere in the Plan. protected wildlife sites Text in criteria I (a) (ii) should be strengthened The SDNPA are satisfied that by use of the by replacing the word 'encourage' with 'enable'. word 'encourage' in this context is appropriate.
 No reference to Hampshire Countryside Given the policy is a strategic policy, it is Access Plan (CAP) 2015-25. considered more appropriate to reference the SDNPA's Sustainable Tourism Strategy which provides relevant hooks to detailed actions and strategies.
 Not enough mention of 'visitors' in the policy There are references to visitors throughout the policy.
 The word 'centre' should be removed from Criterion I (b) deals specifically with proposals SD23 I(a) (v) as it is not just the centres that that are located outside of the centre in the may be affected. countryside (as defined on the Policies Map).
 No mention of quiet enjoyment in SD23 Supporting text and policy refer to the special qualities of the National Park, of which tranquil and unspoilt places is one.
 Timeframes in Criterion 2 are onerous and The SDNPA are satisfied that a minimum 12 should be more flexible month marketing campaign is required to robustly and fairly demonstrate whether there is a market demand for the existing use or an equivalent tourism use.
 No marketing campaign is required where the current development is considered to be harming the special qualities.
 Policy does not recognise the contribution that It is not the intention of the Local Plan to make West Dean College and its Parks and Gardens site specific references in the Policy or add to the local economy. generally the supporting text.
 Many institutions make a valuable contribution to the rural economy of the South Downs.
-Contact to the state of the sta Hardana idan effect on the control of the control o Suitable sites should be identified for a town centre hotel in Petersfield.
-Hotels are identified, on a sequential basis, as a centre notei in retersileid. 'main town centre' use in the National Planning Policy Framework (p.53).
-As such, there is no need for the plan to identify specific sites in Petersfield or elsewhere. reterment of elsewhere.
+Suitable sites should be identified for a town Hotels are identified on a sequential basis as a centre hotel in Petersfield.
+Hotels are identified, on a sequential basis, as a 'main town centre' use in the National Planning Centile notel in receisierd.
+Policy Framework (p.53).
+As such, there is no need for the plan to identify specific sites in Petersfield or elsewhere. receising of disconficies.